Visit Avantis Investors

 For younger Gen Xers and older millennials, the key to financial planning will be building up your savings as much as possible as you juggle life’s priorities.

-If you have a workplace retirement plan, our consultants agree it’s a benefit you should take advantage of no matter how old you are.
-And when you change jobs, which most people will do five to seven times during their career, it’s important to know how to manage that money because you’ll need somewhere to help you continue saving.
-Figuring out where helps set the stage for future money.
+If you have a workplace retirement plan, our consultants agree it’s a benefit you should take advantage of, no matter how old you are.
+And when you change jobs, which most people will do several times during their career, it’s important to know how to manage money in a previous employer’s retirement plan.
+You can leave it in the plan or roll it over to a new employer’s plan.
+Figuring out the best place for your money can help you set the stage for your future.

 When Do Most People Think About Financial Planning?

-Traditionally, people think about using a financial advisor when they are getting ready to retire.2 But starting earlier can have long-term benefits.
+Traditionally, people think about using a financial advisor when they are getting ready to retire.
+But starting earlier can have long-term benefits.

-“People in their 30s and 40s are often interested if they are on track for retirement,” says Jonathan.
+“People in their 30s and 40s are often interested in whether they are on track for retirement,” says Jonathan.
 “We’ll talk about where they want to be, and at that age, we can discuss options that come with having the luxury of time.”

-Changes in family dynamics can also prompt someone to seek advice.
+Changes in family dynamics or life events can also prompt someone to seek advice.
 People start getting more serious about their finances when they have children.
 They start thinking about saving for college and considering what the future will look like.

 On the flipside, Rachel says, “I also see people start getting serious about finances when their kids leave for college.
 They may even worry that they focused too much on the kids and not enough on themselves.”